There is an option now on your profile page

 - Meet Ruth Flowers, aka "Mammy Rock, world's oldest DJ.

 - The old lady in the audio samples of Oasis's "Fuckin' in the Bushes."
 The song contains several samples from Message to Love of contemporary reactions to the Isle of Wight music festival, Britain's version of Woodstock.
-The old lady enthusiastically supports the festival, saying, "I love them!
+The old lady enthusiastically supports the festival, saying, "I love it!
+Room for everybody here.
+Yes, all are welcome.
+Yes, indeed.
+I love them!
 Fun!
 Nice!
 Life!
 Youth!
 Beautiful!
 I'm all for it!"

-- Jon's grandma from Garfield rarely makes an appearance - but when she does, it's usually by driving through the wall on her motorcycle.
+- Jon's grandma rarely makes an appearance - but when she does, it's usually by driving through the wall on her motorcycle.

-- And his elderly Aunt Gussie, who was discharged from the Navy for unnecessary roughness.
+- Jon's elderly Aunt Gussie, who was discharged from the Navy for unnecessary roughness.

 - Pansy Yokum from Li'l Abner, who can fell a cougar with one punch, smokes a corn pipe, and dispenses sage advice to the rest of the village.